seasid3/pands-project/README.md

 As I do in most of my work, for the first step into analysis of the database, I will determine summary statistics for each attribule (measure) within the database.
 I will also, look at the Iris class types.
 Summary statistics include the mean, median, standard deviation, minimum and maximum etc. I will check these against the summary statistics in the database source (https://archive.ics.uci.edu/dataset/53/iris) as a further sanity check.
 - Analysis 2: Prior to conducting further analysis, I would like to test whether each measure/attribute is distributed normally so that I can decide what statistical tests of comparison can be used on the dataset.
 I would also like to look at whether I can code to chec k the features of each iris class for normality.
 - Analysis 3: Visualise the data as histograms
-- Task 4: I would like to plot relationships (scatterplot) between the measures as a whole, and then boken down per class and determine the R^2 value for each relationship.
+- Task 4: I would like to plot relationships (scatterplot) between the features and determine the R^2 value for each relationship.
-- Analysis 4: I would then like to do some comparisons.
+- Analysis 5: I would then like to do some comparisons.
 I would like to know if there are statistical differences between *the variability" of each measure for the classes of Iris e.g. petal width setosa versus petal width other two (if varying normally, I could do one check at a time doing t-tests or altogehter using ANOVA).
-- Analysis 5: Looking at additional analyses others have done and following review, I will carry out similar analysis
+- Analysis 6: Looking at additional analyses others have done and following review, I will carry out similar analysis
-- Analysis 6: Researching if there are any other additional interesting python coding others have carried out using the Iris dataset, I will attempt this
+- Analysis 7: Researching if there are any other additional interesting python coding others have carried out using the Iris dataset, I will attempt this

 The coding of each of the above statistical methods, along with any associated references, is discussed in detail in the specific sections below.